Karl Christian Traugott Friedemann Goebel

 Karl Christian Traugott Friedemann Goebel (21 February 1794, Niederroßla – 26 May 1851, Dorpat) was a German pharmacist and chemist.

 Following training at an apothecary in Eisenach, he studied pharmacy at the University of Jena (from 1813).
 In 1821 he was appointed head of the university pharmacy.
-In 1824 he became a professor at Jena, followed by a professorship of chemistry and physics at the University of Dorpat (1828).
+In 1824 he became a professor at Jena, followed by a professorship of chemistry and physics at the Imperial University of Dorpat (1828).

 The botanical genus Goebelia Bunge ex Boiss.
 1872 (family Leguminosae) commemorates his name.